davide1096/boat-detection/README.md

 - Use a heavier model
 - Create and annotate our own boat dataset, which would enable us to fine tune the detection model, and also use embeddings for the tracking, so that it is not only based on movement but also on the looks of each individual boat
 - Compile the code and embed it into a smaller device, and possibly also optimize it, in order to test its use in real case scenarios
+- Use a more accurate model for the movement of the boats, which takes into accounts its non-linearity and also the movement of the camera, e.g. nonlinear Kalman filter.